Poole Hospital trust faces Monitor inquiry into its finances

 Trust chief executive Chris Bown said he welcomed a discussion on the topic.

-The hospital trust said it could face a deficit if a planned merger with the Royal Bournemouth and Christchurch trust failed to go ahead.'No surprise'
+The hospital trust said it could face a deficit if a planned merger with the Royal Bournemouth and Christchurch trust failed to go ahead.

 The proposed merger is the subject of a separate investigation after the Office of Fair Trading referred the deal to the Competition Commission over concerns about allowing two competing trusts to combine.